RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

 - There are three types of roles:

 - Predefined roles:
+  - In addition to the basic roles, IAM provides additional predefined roles that give granular access to specific Google Cloud resources.
+These roles are created and maintained by Google.
+Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

+You can grant multiple roles to the same user, at any level of the resource hierarchy.
+For example, the same user can have the Compute Network Admin and Logs Viewer roles on a project, and also have the Pub/Sub Publisher role on a Pub/Sub topic within that project.
   - Roles that are managed by Google Cloud services.
   - These roles contain the permissions needed to perform common tasks for each given service.
   - For example, the Pub/Sub Publisher role (roles/pubsub.publisher) provides access to publish messages to a Pub/Sub topic.